Socialist realism in Poland: Local characteristics

 Since the style of the Renaissance was generally regarded as the most revered in old Polish architecture, it was to become Poland's socialist national format.
 However, in the course of incorporating these principles into new ideology, major changes were also introduced.
 One of these was to more closely reflect Soviet architecture, which resulted in the majority of new buildings blending into one another.
 The all-encompassing Stalinist vision propagated by the Soviet Union was best exemplified by the new Joseph Stalin Palace of Culture and Science (Pałac Kultury i Nauki imienia Józefa Stalina) constructed in Warsaw between 1952 and 1955.
 Its design was based on similar skyscrapers built in the USSR at that time.
 The 3,500 builders were brought in directly from the Soviet Union with their own blueprints, and housed in a suburban shantytown.
+According to the party’s official doctrine, the architecture of that era was to be “national in form and socialist in content”.
+This requirement posed difficulties when designing buildings in the former German territories that were incorporated into Poland after 1945 (e.g. in Wrocław).